 Simply put, take a breather and compose your thoughts before jumping on the speaking train.
 Hasty words can trouble you for a long time, even after they have left your mouth.
 So, learn to press the pause button.
 Imagine it as a pause button that you use to rewind your thoughts, think of the right response, and finally, press play.

 We all have a mental pause button that we can learn to use over time.
 It’s the time we take to respond and it’s absolutely normal.
-So, make it a habit to utilize your mental pause button in order to master how to think before you speak.
+So, make it a habit to utilize your mental pause button to master how to think before you speak.

 If you find the silence disturbing, just say, “I need a minute to ponder over this, thank you” before speaking.
 It’s always better to take some time to think before you speak.
 The pause helps you respond instead of reacting.
 You can also say, “I don’t think I know enough on this topic,” instead of forcing yourself to speak without knowledge.